darktjm/gamesup/README.md

 to grok I have yet to check in at the time of this writing (including a generic SQL exporter that obsolets the "sql" template), and have discovered new bugs that I have yet to even document.
 Use at your own risk.
-Maybe I'll switch to libreoffice-base or krita and abandon my work on grok some day, but it's all just too much trouble.
+Maybe I'll switch to libreoffice-base or kexi and abandon my work on grok some day, but it's all just too much trouble.

 A quick note on the templates:  gcs outputs to a native GCStar